icdevsorg/ovs-ledger/icrc86.md

 #### icrc86_namespace_look_up

-This query function is designed to look up highest resolution information about a specific fully qualified namespace to determine the controllers.
+This query function is designed to look up the highest resolution information about a specific fully qualified namespace to determine the controllers.

 **Parameters:**
 - `namespaces`: vec {vec text}; - the fully qualified namespaces for which information is requested.